mluhta/mluhta/README.md

 # Mika Luhta

 👋 Hi, I’m @mluhta.
-I'm currently working as a developer in cyber security field.
+I'm currently working as a developer in the cyber security field.

 ## Notable Contributions